IstoVisio · B2B · Desktop app · Science

 IMPACT

-Before this feature shipped, syGlass supported only parts of the annotation workflow.
+Previously, syGlass supported only fragments of the annotation workflow.

 REFLECTION AND NEXT STEPS